Resident234/php.net/pages/www.php.net_class.domdocument.php.md

     // Empty array to hold all links to return
     $links = array();

-    //Loop through each &lt;a&gt; tag in the dom and add it to the link array foreach($xml->getElementsByTagName('a') as $link) {
+    //Loop through each <a> tag in the dom and add it to the link array foreach($xml->getElementsByTagName('a') as $link) {
         $links[] = array('url' => $link->getAttribute('href'), 'text' => $link->nodeValue);
     }